JasmineBamba/Excel/README.md

 ## What are some limitations of this dataset?

-(-)	Inconsistent comparison: Currency being recorded as of different counties can create discrepancies when comparing the funding amount.
+-	Inconsistent comparison: Currency being recorded as of different counties can create discrepancies when comparing the funding amount.
-•	Upon examining the dataset, it appears that the collection of campaign duration might not been consistently recorded for all campaigns as some campaigns only ran for couple of days.
+-	Upon examining the dataset, it appears that the collection of campaign duration might not been consistently recorded for all campaigns as some campaigns only ran for couple of days.
 As a result, we can expect variations in how the lifecycle of campaigns are represented in the data, possibly overlooking certain stages or time periods of the campaigns.

 ## What are some other possible tables and/or graphs that we could create, and what additional value would they provide?

-•	Analyzing the relationship between campaign duration and success rate on a graph/ table.
+-	Analyzing the relationship between campaign duration and success rate on a graph/ table.
 Might assist us with determining whether shorter or longer campaigns tend to be more effective, pinpointing the saturation point where extending the campaign might diminish the benefits or having a shorter campaign might lead to missed opportunities.

 ## Use your data to determine whether the mean or the median better summarizes the data.

-•	Skewed distribution in our data graph and the presence of outliers that can introduce bias, it is advisable to utilize the median as a summary measure.
+-	Skewed distribution in our data graph and the presence of outliers that can introduce bias, it is advisable to utilize the median as a summary measure.

 ## Use your data to determine if there is more variability with successful or unsuccessful campaigns.
 Does this make sense?
 Why or why not?

-•	There is a notable level of variability in the number of backers for both successful and unsuccessful crowdfunding campaigns.
+-	There is a notable level of variability in the number of backers for both successful and unsuccessful crowdfunding campaigns.-
-•	 Yes, it makes sense as we can notice that the average number of backers in successful campaigns greatly exceeds the average number of backers in unsuccessful campaigns, indicating a positive correlation between the number of backers and campaign success.
+-	Yes, it makes sense as we can notice that the average number of backers in successful campaigns greatly exceeds the average number of backers in unsuccessful campaigns, indicating a positive correlation between the number of backers and campaign success.
 Higher the number of backers, more are the chances of the success rate.